Brick House (Leigh): Mousgoum

 The Mousgoum or Mulwi are a Chadir ethnic group in Cameroon and Chad.
 Their dwellings, called Teleuks, are traditionally dome-shaped buildings made from a mixture of soil, grass, and animal dung.
-For the torso of Brick House, Leigh replicated the Teleuk shape and utilized sponges and steel wool to mimic the vertical texture of the dwellings.
+For the torso of Brick House, Leigh replicated the Teleuk shape and utilized sponges and steel wool to mimic the texture of the dwellings.
 Throughout history, the notion of the hut has been used as a form of oppression to degrade Black individuals and reduce them to colonialist tropes of "uncivilized savages".
-However, Leigh’s use of the hut shape places this typically oppressive architecture in a modern space to redefine what it means to be perceived as Black in current society.
+However, Leigh's use of the hut shape places this typically oppressive architecture in a modern space to redefine what it means to be perceived as Black in current society.

 Mammy's Cupboard

 Mammy's Cupboard is a roadside restaurant along US Highway 61 south in Natchez, Mississippi.
 The 28 ft tall restaurant is shaped like a woman wearing a round skirt, which houses a dining room and a gift shop.
 Her hands hold a serving tray, which further perpetuates the mammy archetype.
-The restaurant serves makes the Black woman’s form a symbol of the labor she provides.
+The restaurant serves makes the Black woman's form a symbol of the labor she provides.

 Sculpting process

-Brick House began as a ceramic maquette in Leigh’s Brooklyn studio.
+Brick House began as a ceramic maquette in Leigh's Brooklyn studio.
 The maquette was then used to create a 3D digital model for planning, visualizing, and a reference for the full-scale sculpture.
-After proportions were decided, 2 shton of modeling clay were mounted onto an armature in Leigh’s studio to begin sculpting.
+After proportions were decided, 2 shton of modeling clay were mounted onto an armature in Leigh's studio to begin sculpting.
 The clay was taken from a French quarry which is said to be where Auguste Rodin is believed to have acquired his clays.
 A team of sculptors worked on the form while Leigh oversaw the shapes and textures of the different elements.

 Once the clay model was complete, Leigh selected Stratton Studio in Philadelphia as the fabrication site, in view of its experience and expertise in sculpting and casting large-scale bronze sculptures.
 Typically, for sculptures of this size, the studio uses a smaller maquette to be reproduced as a full-scale foam model from which the model is made.
 However, Leigh was concerned that the computer-generated foam reproduction would lose the personal touches; so instead the studio team made a plaster mold fabricated in 100 separate sheets to produce a wax positive.
 The cast was then dipped 20 or more times into a ceramic slurry to form the molds into which 6000 lb of bronze, melted in a crucible, were poured, 400 lb at a time.
 These bronze blocks were sand blasted, fitted, and welded together to form the final sculpture.